iExecBlockchainComputing/iexec-doc/worker.rst

 Install and start a worker
 --------------------------

+Contact the worker pool to get all the needed parameters to join its pool.

 The following command can be called on the machine where the worker will run:

 .. code:: bash